-To have a fit body, you should not just focus on maintaining the right body weight.
-Building muscle is also very important.
+To possess a fit body, you should not simply focus about maintaining the proper bodyweight.
+Building muscle can be very important.

-On top of the aesthetic appeal, there are many benefits of building up your muscles.
+Along with the aesthetic appeal, there are several benefits of accumulating your muscles.

-First of all, it helps strengthen connective tissues, which in turn increases bone density and reduces the risk for injury and developing osteoporosis later in life
+First of almost all, it can help strengthen connective cells, which increases bone relative density and reduces the chance for damage and developing osteoporosis later on in life

-Also, muscle increases your metabolic rate that helps burn calories.
-Plus, by building muscles, you can improve your blood sugar levels, sleep and mental health.
+Also, muscle increases your metabolic process that helps burn off calories.
+Plus, because they build muscle groups, you can improve your blood sugar, sleep and mental wellness.

-To build muscles, lifting heavy weights help a lot.
-But many people spend hours in the gym trying to build muscles, yet their efforts do not produce positive results.
+To build muscles, lifting heavy weights help a whole lot.
+But many people spend hours in the fitness center trying to build muscle tissues, yet their efforts usually do not produce positive results.

-If you’re exercising on a regular basis, it’s easy to get frustrated when you’re not seeing the results you’re working so hard to achieve.
+If you’re exercising regularly, it’s simple to get frustrated if you are not seeing the results you’re working so difficult to achieve.

-There can be several reasons why you are not building muscle.
-Knowing the reasons can help you rectify them and make all your hard work pay off.
+There can be the key reason why you are not building muscle.
+Understanding the reasons will help you rectify them and make all of your effort pay off.